ugr-sail/sinergym/docs/source/pages/wrappers.rst

 **BaseLoggerWrapper** is the abstract class for logger wrappers.
 It stores all information during environment interactions.
-The environment gains a new attribute, ``data_logger``, an instance of **Logger** containing all the information.
-You can use a custom Logger class by passing it to the constructor to change the logging backend, such as storing information in a different database.
+The environment gains a new attribute, ``data_logger``, an instance of **LoggerStorage** containing all the information.
+You can create a custom *LoggerStorage* class by passing it to the constructor to change the logging backend, such as storing information in a different database.

 Inherit from this class to create a new logger wrapper and implement abstract methods to define